 Visitors can also purchase individual LEGOLAND tickets on the Get Away Today website.

 My travel partners at Get Away Today offer both discounted theme park tickets and SoCal-area hotels to fit any budget!
 Many hotels include exclusive discounts like free parking, complimentary breakfast or even free nights, just for booking through Get Away Today.

 LEGOLAND California with Kids Q & A

 If you’re traveling with a child 2-12 years old, this is the ideal age for the theme park.
 Keep reading for tips on what to do at LEGOLAND California with kids, including babies and teenagers.

-Best time to go to LEGOLAND California? – Avoid weekends, summer season, 3-day weekends and holidays, if possible.
+Avoid weekends, spring break, summer season, 3-day weekends and holidays, if possible.
 Hint: If school is out of session, LEGOLAND will be busy!

 Mid-week visits will usually reward guests with much lower crowds.
 Aim to go on a Tuesday, Wednesday or Thursday.
 Be sure to check the blockout calendar during non-peak season, as LEGOLAND California isn’t open every day.